ejagnes/codependent_plasticity/README.md

 ## Repository organisation

 Each folder contains the code to run simulations and generate figures.
-Currently five folders are accessible and shortly additional folders will be uploaded here.
+Currently six folders are accessible and shortly additional folders will be uploaded here.

 Folder "voltage_STDP" for figure 2b